castle08/strategic-trends-dashboard/agents-instructions/dashboard-analyst-user-prompt.md

 - Every insight must be strategic, actionable, and concise
 - Think like a management consultant briefing a CEO
 - Maximum clarity, minimum noise
+- All data must be properly structured and calculable